-Sandy Spring Bank started as a community bank 150 years ago, and we have a long-standing record of giving back to the communities we serve.
-To build on this commitment, and to mark the bank’s 150th anniversary, all Sandy Spring Bank employees have been challenged to volunteer 50 hours in 2018, with a collective goal of 50,000 volunteer hours.
-To achieve this, the bank will sponsor events throughout the year and work to engage all employees in giving back to our communities.
+Sandy Spring Bank started as a community bank over 150 years ago, and we have a long-standing record of giving back to the communities we serve.
+In 2018, we were proud to build on this commitment by establishing the Sandy Spring Bank Foundation.

 Another simple way that we empower our employees is through “Casual for a Cause.”
 Launched in 2016, this program gives employees the opportunity to wear jeans to work for a day in exchange for a voluntary donation to a charity in our community.
-In the first year, employees donated over $30,000 to area nonprofits.
-Additionally, all of the benefiting organizations were selected by an employee-led group.
-Because of the great enthusiasm and broad participation, the program continues to thrive.
+Since inception, employees have donated thousands of dollars to area nonprofits.
+Additionally, all of the benefiting organizations have been selected by an employee-led group.
+Because of the great enthusiasm and broad participation, the program continues to thrive